Is Florida a Community Property State or an Equitable Distribution State?

 In the United States, we have two methods of dividing marital assets in the event of a divorce: equitable distribution and community property.
-By far the majority of states, including Florida, are equitable distribution states.
+By far the majority of states are equitable distribution states.
+Florida is an “equitable distribution” state.

-As an “equitable distribution” state for divorce, marital property in Florida is to be divided in a manner that is fair and equitable.
-In community property states, marital property is owned 50/50 by both spouses equally.
-While Florida is not a community property state, it does operate under the premise that marital property is to be divided equally; however, based on the circumstances of the case, the courts can deviate from that formula.
+Florida is an equitable distribution state, meaning that marital property is to be divided in a manner that is fair and equitable.
+In community property states, marital property is owned 50/50 by both spouses equally; but since Florida is not a community property state, it does operate under the premise that marital property is to be divided equally.
+The courts can deviate from that formula, however, based on the circumstances of the case.

 Can Spouses Reach An Agreement?